lencioni/reek/CONTRIBUTING.md

 Don’t hesitate to offer trivial fixes (spelling, better naming ideas, etc.) – we’ll let you know if you’re overdoing it. :)

+If you don’t feel like getting your hands dirty with code do feel free to work on the [wiki](https://github.com/troessner/reek/wiki). :)

 ## Reporting Issues